 - Photorealistic Text-to-Image Diffusion Models with Deep Language Understanding

 In the last few years, generative models called “diffusion models” have been increasingly popular.
 This year saw these models capture the excitement of AI enthusiasts around the world.

-This outstanding 2022 ML paper introduced the viral text-to-image diffusion model from Google, Imagen.
+Going ahead of the current text to speech technology of recent times, this outstanding 2022 ML paper introduced the viral text-to-image diffusion model from Google, Imagen.
 This diffusion model achieves a new state-of-the-art FID score of 7.27 on the COCO dataset by combining the deep language understanding of transformer-based large language models with the photorealistic image-generating capabilities of diffusion models.
 A text-only frozen language model provides the text representation, and a diffusion model with two super-resolution upsampling stages, up to 1024×2014, produces the images.
 It employs several training approaches, including classifier-free guiding, to teach itself conditional and unconditional generation.
 Another important feature of Imagen is the use of dynamic thresholding, which stops the diffusion process from being saturated in specific areas of the picture, a behavior that reduces image quality, particularly when the weight placed on text conditional creation is large.